aws-samples/serverless-patterns/apigw-websocket-api-lambda-authorizer/Readme.md

 5. Note the outputs from the SAM deployment process.
 These contain the WebSocketURI, UserpoolId, and ClientId which are used for testing.

 ## Testing
-In order to test this setup, you will need to follow below steps.
+In order to test, follow the steps given below:
-1. Create a user in Cognito user pool
-2. Obtain ID Token for the user
-3. Invoke WebSocket API with ID Token
-4. (Optional, Negative testing) Perform step 3 without using Id Token

-### 1. Create a user in Cognito user pool
+### Step 1.
+Create a user in Cognito user pool
 ```bash
 # perform sign-up
 aws cognito-idp sign-up \